sagrub/climate-memory/README.md

 ### Common Features
 - **Header**
     - The Header is located at the top of the website.
-    - The Header displays two icons:
-        - The logo of the game navigates the user to the homepage (US6).
-        - The GitHub icon navigates the user to the GitHub profile of the developer (US5, US6).
+    - The Header displays the logo of the game.

     ![Header](./assets/docs/features/features_header.png)